craigerskine/pxl.media/content/games/the-legend-of-heroes-trails-from-zero.md

 ---
-title: The Legend of Heroes: Trails from Zero
+title: 'The Legend of Heroes: Trails from Zero'
 platform: playstation-portable
 genre:
   - rpg